optimas-org/optimas/doc/source/user_guide/basic_usage/basic_setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you have a generator from a third-party library that follows the `gest-api <https://github.com/campa-consortium/gest-api>`_ generator standard, you can integrate it with optimas using :class:`~optimas.generators.ExternalGenerator`.
+If you have a generator from a third-party library that follows the `gest-api <https://github.com/campa-consortium/gest-api>`_ generator standard, you can integrate it with Optimas using :class:`~optimas.generators.ExternalGenerator`.
 The external generator must be instantiated and configured first, then passed to ``ExternalGenerator`` as a wrapper.
 The external library itself must be installed separately (see